Building an online presence

 Exercise 3

-Please send us a screenshot copy of your SppDb plant database similar to the image above.
-We want to ensure that you have begun building a base of knowledge about the species that you will work with.
+Please send us a screenshot or copy of your SppDb plant database similar to the image above.
+We want to ensure that you have begun building a base of knowledge about the species you will work with.